ultrasoundmoney/docs/builder-getting-started.md

 6) use http/2 or `Connection: keep-alive` if using http/1

 ## URL
-For staging / holesky use: `https://relay-builders-eu-holesky.ultrasound.money`.
+For staging / holesky use: `https://relay-builders-eu-holesky.ultrasound.money` or `https://relay-builders-us-holesky.ultrasound.money`.

-For production / mainnet use: `https://relay-builders-eu.ultrasound.money`.
+For production / mainnet use: `https://relay-builders-eu.ultrasound.money` or `https://relay-builders-us.ultrasound.money`.

 ## Transaction Filtering